RPCSX/rpcsx/.github/readme.md

 ## Creating a log

-You can use this flag if you get a sigfault for debugging.
+You can use this flag if you get a sigfault for debugging

 `--trace`